Predictia/AQUA/docs/sphinx/source/diagnostics/output_management.rst

 Initializing the OutputNamer Class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following example demonstrates how to initialize the `OutputNamer` class:
+The following example demonstrates how to initialize the ``OutputNamer`` class:

 .. code-block:: python

     from aqua.util import OutputNamer

-    # Initialize the OutputNamer class instance
-    names = OutputNamer(diagnostic='tropical_rainfall', model='MSWEP', exp='past', loglevel='debug', default_path='.')
+    names = OutputNamer(diagnostic='tropical_rainfall', model='MSWEP', exp='past',
+                        loglevel='debug', default_path='.')

 Generating a Filename for a NetCDF File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This example shows how to generate a filename for a NetCDF file with the 'mean' diagnostic product:
+This example shows how to generate a filename for a NetCDF file with the 'mean' diagnostic product for the previously initialized class.
+This and the following methods return the generated filename as a string, to be used with the incorporated methods or with other functions.

 .. code-block:: python

-    # Generate a filename for a NetCDF file with the 'mean' diagnostic product
     netcdf_filename = names.generate_name(diagnostic_product='mean', suffix='nc')
-    print(netcdf_filename)

 Generating a Filename with Flexible Date Inputs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^